tomcourt/enguino/README.md

 The sensor system is fairly generic but currently only Van's Aircraft engine sensors have predefined configurations.
 The resistive sensors will have a 240 ohm(1%) pull up to +5V.
 This will require up to 18 ma per sensor, or for the typical 5 sensors (fuel x 2, oil-p, oil-t, fuel-p) 90 ma total.
 This provides a good compromise between power usage, heat and loss of resolution.
 This provides 9 bits of resolution.
 To limit resistor heating to reasonable levels, .5 watt resistors should be used.
 Resistor temp. rise should be no more than 100 deg.
 C in free air.
 A resistance significantly out of range will mark the sensor inoperative.
 To convert from ADC units to ohms use this formula `ohms = 240 * (adc / (1024-adc))`, this will require long divided by long division unfortunately or a lookup/interpolation table.

-All but the oil-temp sensor are 240-33.5 ohm sensors.
+Many of the sensors are 240-33.5 ohm sensors.
 These usually scale linearly by resistance.
 For those that don't, a custom interpolation table may be required.
 The oil temperature sensor (for a Rochester 3080-37) as follows (degF=ohms): 100=497, 150=179, 200=72, 250=34.
 This is a thermistor.
-Using a Steinhar-Hart calculator the conversion formula becomes `degrees Kelvin = 1 / (0.0016207535760566691 + 0.0002609330007304247 * log(R) + -1.0278556187396396e-7 * log(R)^3)`.
+Westach has different values: http://www.acro.co.uk/html/westach_calibration.htm Using a Steinhar-Hart calculator the conversion formula becomes `degrees Kelvin = 1 / (0.0016207535760566691 + 0.0002609330007304247 * log(R) + -1.0278556187396396e-7 * log(R)^3)`.
 An interpolation table is used to convert this.

 For resistive sensors still attached to the gauge, the gauge itself provides the pull up resistance and voltage.
 For Vans Aircraft engine instruments the pull up is 5 volts and the resistor is about 227 ohms(measured externally, internally the resistor appears to be 240 ohms, 5%).
 The pin can be directly connected if the voltage can't exceed Vcc by more than .5v.
 Otherwise a 15K series resistor could be attached to help isolate the pin.

 For thermocouple sensors the board will detect both open and short.
 It directly reads out in degrees C (.25 resolution).
-This will optionally be converted to F. To support J style thermocouples, the C output will be adjusted by taking the thermocouple reading (before the CJT adjustment) `newC = oldC * 46677 / 65536`
+This will optionally be converted to F. To support J style thermocouples, the C output will be adjusted by taking the thermocouple reading (before the CJT adjustment) `newC = oldC * 25599 / 32768`

 For the voltage sensor a 4:1 voltage divider consisting of a 1k and 3.01k (1%) resistor is used.
 This limits the draw to .1 watt at 20 volts or .05 at 14 volts.